googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 overlapping pixels from lower layers.
 If the top layer has some transparency (some portion has alpha less than 1.0), then blending of colors for overlapping pixels occurs by default.
-The default interaction between layers uses simple alpha compositing, as described in [Compositing and Blending Level 1][1].
+The default interaction between layers uses simple alpha compositing, as described in the W3C specification, [Compositing and Blending Level 1][1].

 A PaintComposite table can be used to get other compositing or blending effects.
 The PaintComposite table combines content defined by two sub-graphs: a *source*